 accept a request

-see shipper’s contacts details
+see a shipper’s contacts details

 chat with a shipper in real time

-check out a map with routes for each delivery and real-time traffic information
+see a map with routes for each delivery and real-time traffic information

 take a photo of a bill of lading (or e-sign it)